 Of course, Rokumon merchandise and local specialties along the train line are sold.
 So remember to check them out in the first carriage!

-The Main Attractions That You Can See from Rokumon’s Window
+The Main Attractions That You Can See from Rokumon Train’s Window

 Traveling in the direction from Karuizawa to Nagano, below are a couple of spots that you will see.
-When something special can be seen from the window, the staff will inform you through the announcement, albeit in Japanese only.
+When something special is visible from the window, the staff will inform you through an announcement, albeit in Japanese only.

 As shown in the video we took, the scenery from the Rokumon’s window is mainly Nagano Prefecture’s beautiful countryside landscape.
 While it may not be particularly exciting if you aren’t a railfan who likes to take trains, you will certainly be touched and welcomed by those who wave at the train!